AdobeDocs/experience-manager-cloud-manager.fr-FR/help/using/setting-up-program.md

 ---
 title: Configuration de votre programme
-seo-title: Configuration de votre programme
+seo-title: Set Up Your Program
 description: Après l’intégration, le propriétaire de l’entreprise devra effectuer une configuration initiale du programme.
-seo-description: 'Après l’intégration, le propriétaire de l’entreprise devra effectuer une configuration initiale d’Adobe AEM Cloud Manager.
-Il devra notamment établir la description du programme et définir les indicateurs clés de performance (KPI) qui serviront à tester les performances. '
+seo-description: After onboarding, the business owner will need to do some initial setup of Adobe AEM Cloud Manager.
+This involves setting the program description and defining the KPIs which will be used for performance testing.
-feature: Prise en main
+feature: Getting Started
 exl-id: 795c7112-d564-4fbf-96a1-152a6c286bf2
-source-git-commit: 71a6f2709efb9c4c3831deaa1ce89d93e30b775c
+source-git-commit: 71d44c7e3673ca62fcd2203ecc0bc4ed9fa22002
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '733'
+source-wordcount: '693'
-ht-degree: 100%
+ht-degree: 97%

 ---